instana/instana-agent-operator/docs/testing-with-kind.md

 Install the Operator
 --------------------

-Follow the steps described in [install-manually.md](install-manually.md)
+Follow the steps described in [Install Operator Manually](https://docs.instana.io/setup_and_manage/host_agent/on/kubernetes/#install-operator-manually)

 Expected result
 ---------------